 Bicycle rules and parking

 In theory, cyclists are supposed to use the streets and not the sidewalks, except when signs indicate that the sidewalks are for use by both pedestrians and cyclists.
-In practice, however, cyclists tend not to follow this rule and use the sidewalks out of convenience.
-Helmets are optional and are not usually provided by rental shops.
+In practice, however, many cyclists tend not to follow this rule and use the sidewalks out of convenience.
+Helmets for cyclists have become mandatory as of April 2023, however, helmet wearing is not being enforced and there are no fines for not wearing one.

 In many big cities, there are dedicated bicycle parking areas near railway stations and shopping centers.
 Here and there you may even find multi-storey parking garages for exclusive use by bicycles.
 Where there is a lack of designated parking space, do not follow bicycles that are ruthlessly parked even in clearly designated non-parking zones.
 Illegally parked bicycles may be removed by the local authorities and can only be retrieved by paying a fine.
 Park instead at a location where your bicycle will obviously not be a hindrance.